hajimen/p2ppcb_software/README.md

 <img width="704" alt="Single IDC Contact Push Mount" src="https://user-images.githubusercontent.com/1212166/205607683-697694b7-b2b8-42c0-b508-0daa7677686f.PNG">

-To Push a wire to a single IDC contact, this mount helps you.
+To push a wire to a single IDC contact, this mount helps you.
 Insert the cuboid end to the switch hole of a frame.
 You can get this component by printing the F3D file: `p2ppcb_component_reference/contact-to-socket/Single IDC Contact Push Mount.f3d`.

 ## Qwiic-to-TRRS Assembly